suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // So in order for the original browser to know if the transaction failed or NOT, this API is used.
 		   // When the transaction is completed and verified successfully, the API will return OK, together with the transaction details.

-		E. GET PAYPAL TRANSACTIONS
+		F. GET PAYPAL TRANSACTIONS
 		-  Request:
 		   GET /account/payment/paypal
 		   headers: {'Authorization': 'Bearer ' + token.access}
 		-  Response:
 		   {'status': 'OK', 'message': string, 'transactions': [{'id': string, 'timestamp': int, 'amount': float, 'value': int, 'newcredits': int, 'prevcredits': int}, ...]}
 		   {'status': 'NG', 'message': string}
-		   // This API returns the list of paypal payment transactions
+		   // This API returns the list of paypal payment transactions from backend database

 	10. Mobile services